Ghostwriter (1992 TV series): VHS releases

 During the mid-1990s, Ghostwriter was released on VHS by Republic Pictures Home Video.
 The company released "Ghost Story", "Who Burned Mr. Brinker's Store?", and "Into the Comics" with their respective story-arc episodes edited together into a feature-length format.

 DVD releases

-In February 2010, it was announced that Season 1 of Ghostwriter would be released on DVD by Shout!
-Factory.
-The 5-disc set, running 870 minutes long, was released on June 8, 2010.
-Supplements are a trivia game and a casebook.
-The entire series except for the last two story arcs were also released by GPN.
+Shout!
+Factory released Season 1 of Ghostwriter on DVD on June 8, 2010.
+Its supplements are a trivia game and a casebook.The entire series except for the last two story arcs were also released by GPN.